 At Bifrost Farms we treat all living creatures with the respect, love and attention to health that we would expect for ourselves.
-Natural herd management means no chemicals, including vaccinations, preventive care through proper sanitation and nutritional practices and defensive action against illness and accidents by way of herbal and holistic means.
+Natural herd management means western medication only if needed to save a life, preventive care through proper sanitation and nutritional practices and defensive action against illness and accidents by way of herbal and holistic means.
 This also means we never have to hold back milk to allow medication to clear their bodies.

-Although we have only been raising goats since 2012, we have only resorted to “conventional” treatment once in an emergency situation.
 Our herd is healthy, happy and does not require the chemical dewormers and vaccinations most goat farms employ.
 Their immune systems are strong and they get all they need from good nutrition and minimal natural supplementation.
-However, we value our vets and will not hesitate to intervene with traditional western medicine should one our goats’ lives depend on it.
+However, we value our vets and will not hesitate to intervene with traditional western medicine should one of our goats’ lives depend on it.

 NOT JUST HUMANE, BUT NO-KILL